 Yes, birds are reptiles, but let me explain a bit.
 Biologists use two types of classification systems, the Linnaean and the phylogenetic.
 The Linnaean system was developed by Carolus Linnaeus in the 1730's.
 In the Linnaean system, organisms are grouped by characteristics regardless of their ancestry.
 So a reptile is an animal that is ectothermic and has scales, and birds would not be reptiles.
 In the 1940's, a biologist named Willi Hennig came up with another classification system that he called phylogenetics.
 In this system, organisms are grouped only by their ancestry, and characteristics are only used to discover the ancestry.
 So a reptile is any animal descended from the original group called reptiles.
-Because both birds and mammals share ancestors sometimes referred to as reptile-like animals (Reptiliomorpha), but it's not very common for people to talk about mammals as reptiles.
+Both birds and mammals share ancestors sometimes referred to as reptile-like animals (Reptiliomorpha), but it's not very common for people to talk about mammals as reptiles.
 The situation is different for birds.
 Birds are part of the group Diapsida, which also includes all other living reptiles (crocodilians, turtles, tuataras, and squamates (mostly snakes and lizards)).

 Usually what people mean when they say birds are reptiles is that birds are more closely related to reptiles than anything else, and this is true in a way, but there are many types of reptiles.
 Birds are most closely related to crocodiles.
 To understand this, we should look at some history.
-The first groups of reptiles evolved about 300 million years ago.
-About 40 million years later, (very quickly by geologic standards), a group of reptiles called therapsids branched off, which eventually became modern mammals.
-Other groups of reptiles split off over the next 120 million years, and one branch called the dinosaurs were very successful.
-These dinosaurs were only distantly related to modern snakes, lizards, and turtles, groups that had split off at different times.
-But 65 million years ago there was a massive extinction event, and all dinosaurs were killed except for a single group of feathered dinosaurs.
-These evolved over the next 65 million years into modern birds.
-So birds aren't just closely related to dinosaurs, they really are dinosaurs!
-This is what most people mean when they say that birds are reptiles, although technically according to the phylogenetic system mammals are also reptiles.
+The first groups of reptile-like animals evolved about 320 million years ago.
+About 40 million years later, (very quickly by geologic standards), a group called therapsids branched off, which eventually became modern mammals.
+Other groups of reptiles split off over the next 120 million years, and one branch called the archosaurs were very successful.